Mahaveerbhansali/Regression-Models-Bayesian-and-Gaussian-Process/README.md

 To run the code, ensure that you have the following libraries installed:

-pip install numpy pandas matplotlib scikit-learn Ensure the dataset is in the appropriate location in the directory before running the code.
+pip install numpy pandas matplotlib scikit-learn
+You will also need the housing.csv dataset.
+Ensure the dataset is in the appropriate location in the directory before running the code.

 Conclusion
 This project provides a detailed exploration of three different regression models—Ridge, Bayesian Ridge, and Gaussian Process Regression—and their behavior under varying levels of regularization.
 Regularization is crucial for preventing overfitting and ensuring that the models generalize well to new data.
 The visualizations and performance metrics help to analyze how the models perform with different regularization strengths and how they differ in terms of prediction accuracy and residuals.

 By experimenting with different regularization parameters (alpha, alpha_1, alpha_2), you can see how each model adjusts its behavior to balance bias and variance.